 Residency Leadership And The Lord of the Flies

 All residencies need leadership with the best intentions of the individual resident physicians in mind.
 Sometimes it means rules and regulations that the program needs to enforce that allow the individuals to maximize learning.
-Other times, it requires the participation of its constituents so that all the residents are represented to give the best educational experience possible over the four years.
-If these institutions are not in place, you are in for a rough four years.
+Other times, it requires the participation of its constituents so that the program gives the best educational experience possible over the four years.
+If these institutions are not in place, you are in for a rough ride.
 Your residency island may not survive!!!